romaincapelle/OverVue/docs/vuex.md

 export default new Vuex.Store({
   state: {
-    // Follows the same rules as the data in a Vue instance
     counter: 100,
   },
   getters: {
-    // Computed properties for stores
     stringCounter: (state) => {
       return state.counter + 'click';
     },
   },
   mutations: {
-    // CANNOT be As Asynchronous
-    //The only way to actually change state in a Vuex store is by committing a mutation.
     decrement: (state) => {
       state.counter--;
     },
   },
   actions: {
-    // CAN be Asynchronous
-    // Actions are similar to mutations, the differences being that:
-    // Actions need to commit to mutation
-    //  Action can GRAB the only the commit
     decrement: ({ commit }) => {
       commit('decrement');
     },
   },
-  modules: {},
 });
 ```

 #### Output: